-As yet, there is no specific, comprehensive support for R&D by way of special tax treatment in Germany.
-However, on 27 June 2019 the German Parliament passed a draft law to support R&D with tax benefits ("Forschungszulagengesetz").
-The Federal Government intends to use this to encourage primarily small and medium-sized enterprises to invest more in their own research and development activities.
-Essentially, all companies are entitled to subsidies, but projects shall benefit only if they fall into the categories of basic research, applied research or experimental development within the meaning of this Act.
+On 1 January 2020, a law was passed that is intended to promote R&D with tax benefits (Forschungszulagengesetz).
+Essentially, all companies are entitled to subsidies, but projects shall benefit only if they fall into the categories of basic research, applied research or experimental development within the meaning of this act.
 The subsidy consists primarily of a proportionate reimbursement of the wage costs for the employees of the respective beneficiary.
-The maximum grant is EUR500,000.
+The maximum grant is EUR1 million.